-- Performing work for other University departments or units for additional pay; - Participating in decisions or deliberations where your own personal financial interests are or could be affected; - Participating in decisions or deliberations where a family member is or could be affected, financially or otherwise (Note: As stated in SPG 201.65-1, family members include parents, siblings, a spouse or partner, children, and dependent relatives.); - Performing activities for non-University entities for pay; - Accepting gifts, entertainment, or other items of value from vendors or other third parties that do or have business with the University (also see below); and - Accepting an incentive or benefit to gain access to a staff member's supervisor.
+- Performing work for other University departments or units for additional pay (see SPG 201.85 related to work performed for other University unit and also Regents Bylaws, Sec.
+5.11.
+Divided and Part-Time Service); - Participating in decisions or deliberations where your own personal financial interests are or could be affected; - Participating in decisions or deliberations where a family member is or could be affected, financially or otherwise (Note: As stated in SPG 201.65-1, family members include parents, siblings, a spouse or partner, children, and dependent relatives.) - Performing activities for non-University entities for pay (see SPG 201.65, related to employment outside the University). - Exempt employees must report all activities performed for non-University entities for pay; including self-employment. - O Non-exempt employees must report activities performed for non-University entities for pay, including self-employment, when those entities have a similar mission to the University of Michigan or the work is similar to that performed for the University of Michigan (e.g., it is not required that an employee report a second job at the local mall; it is required that an employee report a second job at an academic institution or report a job that entails similar work as that performed for the University); - Exempt employees performing not-for-pay activities (e.g., pro bono work) for more than 100 hours per quarter. - Accepting gifts, entertainment, or other items of value from vendors or other third parties, including students, that have business with the University (also see below) (see Regents Bylaws, Sec.
+2.16.
+Gifts to Regents and University Employees.) - Accepting a gift, other incentive or benefit to gain access to a staff member, a staff member's supervisor or faculty.